 Add a delicious cocktail to you celebratory dinner.
 Our Blackberry Peach Daiquiri looks as beautiful as it tastes!

 Cooking is my love language and there is nothing that brings me more joy than treating my loved ones to a stunning dinner.
 Valentine’s Day is no exception.

-I usually start planning the menu far ahead of February 14th.
-Partly because I am a food blogger and it is my job but also because I am so excited to share a beautiful meal with my soulmate.
+I usually start planning special recipes like this Salmon en Croute far ahead of February 14th.
+Partly because I am a food blogger and it is my job to be prepared.
+But also because I am so excited to share a beautiful meal with my soulmate at home.

-I swapped out the white sponge for a rich red velvet cake base and tinted the white chocolate mascarpone truffle layer blush pink to make it ever so romantic.
+I swapped out the white sponge for a rich red velvet cake base.
+Then I coloured the white chocolate and mascarpone truffle layer blush pink to make it ever so romantic.
 And voila Be My Valentine Red Velvet Truffle Cakes was born!

 I am so pleased to provide a video for this cake as the truffle layer could be a bit tricky as some of my readers pointed out after making the White Christmas Truffle Cake.

 Hopefully seeing the texture and consistency in the video will make it a breeze to make!

 - Frozen Blood Orange Pina Colada

 - Chocolate Cake Truffles